giannilmbd/dynare/doc/manual/source/the-model-file.rst

        The convergence criterion used in the cycle reduction algorithm.
 Its default value is ``1e-7``.

+    .. option:: dr_cycle_reduction_maxiter = INTEGER

+       The maximum number of iterations used in the cycle reduction algorithm.
+Its default value is ``100``.

     .. option:: dr_logarithmic_reduction_tol = DOUBLE

        The convergence criterion used in the logarithmic reduction